Ablation Of Tumors

 -

-Frequent post-treatment imaging is required to verify the success and identify the need for additional treatments.
+Frequent post-treatment imaging is required to verify the ablation completion.